 Glenkinchie

 Most Lowland distilleries triple-distil their best whiskey, giving it a lighter taste.
-Lowland scotches are sweeter, brighter, and much more flowery on the palate as a rule, with Glenkinchie being the most popular of the lot.
+Lowland Scotches are sweeter, brighter, and much more flowery on the palate as a rule, with Glenkinchie being the most popular of the lot.

 Glen Grant